instructor-ai/instructor/docs/blog/posts/validation-part1.md

 assert user.age == 25
 ```

 In this post, we'll explore how to evolve from static, rule-based validation methods to dynamic, machine learning-driven ones.
-You'll learn how Python libraries like Pydantic and Instructor can make this transition smooth, and how Large Language Models can bring adaptability and nuance to your validation logic.
-We'll also delve into advanced topics like 'Chain of Thought' in validation and the importance of contextual checks.
+You'll learn to use `Pydantic` and `Instructor` to leverage language models and dive into advanced topics like content moderation, validating chain of thought reasoning, and contextual validation.

 Let's examine how these approaches with a example.
 Imagine that you run a software company who wants to ensure you never serve hateful and racist content.
 This isn't an easy job since the language around these topics change very quickly and frequently.

 ## Software 1.0 Validation

 A simple method could be to compile a list of different words that are often associated with hate speech.
-This isn't a new approach - a quick google will throw up long and lengthy lists of these words and datesets.
 For simplicity, let's assume that we've found that the words `Steal` and `Rob` are good predictors of hateful speech from our database.
 We can modify our validation structure above to accomodate this.

 ```python
 def message_cannot_have_blacklisted_words(value):